Skip to content

 Preserve Evidence

-Educational evidence should survive beyond a single semester.
+Educational evidence should survive beyond a single term.

 Educational memory is educational infrastructure.